rossvold/rossvold/README.md

 ### About me

-I'm a fulltime fullstack developer & i run my own agency.
+I'm a fulltime developer & i run an agency.
+Currently working on a fun lil fintech app

 Fun Fax
 * I recently started streaming on [twitch!](https://twitch.tv/rossvold)